Chr1ssW/multimedia-social-distancing/README.md

 3. Each project member must be present on time in the scheduled places.
    - a.
 Reporting in case of late attendance via WhatsApp or calling.
    - b.
 There is a 5-minute leeway for lateness.
    - c.
-If a member is more than 5 mins late and has not informed the group, they will receive a warning.
+If a member is more than 5 minutes late and has not informed the group, they will receive a warning.

 4. Every project member must be easily contactable.